Big Star`

 Long Island radio station.
 Big Star fans will want Live, but it is

-nothing essential.
+not essential.
 Just a trio (with John Lightman on bass) the set

 lasts under fifty minutes.
 No real surprises in Chilton's selections:

-mostly drawn from Radio City and nothing from their to-be-recorded
+City and nothing from their to-be-recorded

-album.
+third album.
 Chilton breaks out a mini acoustic set in the middle with

 "Ballad of El Goodo," "Thirteen," "I'm in